-The Monmouthshire Local NRAP will comprise four parts described in Figure 14 and will focus on habitats and species that national priorities for conservation and are locally important.
-Priority habitats and species recorded in Monmouthshire are provided in Appendix 3.
+The Monmouthshire Local NRAP will comprise four parts described in Figure 11 and will focus on habitats and species that national priorities for conservation and are locally important.
+Priority habitats recorded in Monmouthshire are given in Appendix 3 and priority species in Appendix 4.